Corpay (NYSE:CPAY) PT Lowered to $350.00

-Corpay (NYSE:CPAY – Free Report) had its price objective trimmed by BMO Capital Markets from $360.00 to $350.00 in a research note issued to investors on Thursday morning, Benzinga reports.
-The firm currently has an outperform rating on the stock.
+Corpay (NYSE:CPAY – Free Report) had its price target trimmed by Barclays from $355.00 to $350.00 in a research report sent to investors on Monday, Benzinga reports.
+The brokerage currently has an overweight rating on the stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-Global Retirement Partners LLC bought a new stake in shares of Corpay in the 1st quarter worth approximately $25,000.
-Headlands Technologies LLC bought a new position in shares of Corpay in the first quarter valued at $31,000.
-Sunbelt Securities Inc. acquired a new stake in shares of Corpay during the 1st quarter valued at $34,000.
-RFP Financial Group LLC bought a new stake in shares of Corpay during the 1st quarter worth $35,000.
-Finally, Hollencrest Capital Management acquired a new position in shares of Corpay in the 1st quarter worth $46,000.
-98.84% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of the business.
+Global Retirement Partners LLC acquired a new stake in shares of Corpay during the first quarter worth about $25,000.
+Headlands Technologies LLC purchased a new position in shares of Corpay in the 1st quarter valued at approximately $31,000.
+Sunbelt Securities Inc. acquired a new position in shares of Corpay in the first quarter valued at approximately $34,000.
+RFP Financial Group LLC purchased a new stake in shares of Corpay during the first quarter worth approximately $35,000.
+Finally, Hollencrest Capital Management acquired a new stake in shares of Corpay during the first quarter worth $46,000.
+Hedge funds and other institutional investors own 98.84% of the company’s stock.

 Corpay, Inc operates as a payments company that helps businesses and consumers manage vehicle-related expenses, lodging expenses, and corporate payments in the United States, Brazil, the United Kingdom, and internationally.
 The company offers vehicle payment solutions, which include fuel, tolls, parking, fleet maintenance, and long-haul transportation services, as well as prepaid food and transportation vouchers and cards.